IshavSohal/PriceHawk/doc/sprint0/proposal.md

 ## Cinerama, *the new domain for your favourite movie and tv shows*

 #### Problem Statement and Solution
+The vast majority of individuals who enjoy watching media spend excessive amounts of time trying to decide what they want to watch.
+They constantly sift thought the abundance of choices avaibable to them, varying in genre(action, adventure, horror, thriller, comedy, etc.) as well as the type of media (movie, tv-show, documentary, docu-series, etc.).

 #### Key Users